ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 : Connection (read only)

-This property, if applicable, represents the maximum Message size that can be sent without incurring network-layer fragmentation and/or transport layer segmentation at the sender.
+This property, if applicable, represents the maximum Message size that can be sent without incurring network-layer fragmentation or transport layer segmentation at the sender.
 This property is read-only.